 “Quality improvement should be the main stay for lowering healthcare costs,” she said when asked if a mandatory prescription drug rebate in Medicare would be good for patients.
 “Even if some strategies seem to save money in the short run, we need to be thinking about long-term effects on patients.
 Such strategy may not be helping patients in the long run.
 This may kick the Medicare insolvency problem down the road even further.
 Policy makers should focus on more quality improvement efforts.”

-If the recent drama surrounding the American Healthcare Act is any indication, there won’t be any major changes to prescription drug benefits or coverage under Medicare.
+If the recent drama surrounding the attempt to repeal the Affordable Care Act (ACA), aka Obamacare, is any indication, there won’t be any major changes to prescription drug benefits or coverage under Medicare anytime soon.
 But considering the effects that a mandatory rebate may have on costs for recipients, it remains an issue worth tracking.